laskaux-test/laskaux-test.github.io/_posts/2020-04-18-revolution-republic.md

 ![Nancy](/assets/img/revolution/nancy.png)

 The execution scene described in the film, where **François Claude Amour, marquis de Bouillé** (Jean Boissery) sends the signal to the soldiers of the Swiss Régiment de Castella and Régiment de Vigier, happen on 4 September, when 22 mutineers from the Swiss Régiment de Châteauvieux are hanged and their ringleader **André Soret** (Matthew Jocelyn) broken on the wheel.

+The scene was filmed in the [La cour des Offices](https://www.chateaudefontainebleau.fr/le-chateau-et-les-jardins-de-fontainebleau/a-la-decouverte-des-cours-et-jardins/#cour-des-offices) of the [Château de Fontainebleau](https://en.wikipedia.org/wiki/Palace_of_Fontainebleau).

 [#contents](#contents) <br /> <br/>